Gugedo/spicetify-minimal-visualizer/README.md

 ## 🛠 Installation

 ### Method 1: Marketplace (Not ready yet)
-If you have the Spicetify Marketplace installed, search for **"Spicetify minimal Visualizer"** and click install.
+If you have the Spicetify Marketplace installed, search for **"Minimal 4-Bar Visualizer"** and click install.

 ### Method 2: Manual (Recommended)
 1. Open your Spicetify `user.css` file.